Gain a Broad Perspective

 Are you ready to gain substantial insights into how the drug development industry works from a range of industry player perspectives?
 Enhance your contributions to your organization and increase value for your stakeholders by understanding the opportunities and challenges in creating and executing new drug products.

-This blended learning course consists of:
+This virtual course consists of:

 - Twelve supplementary 15-minute videos, which you should review at your convenience prior to the 90-minute faculty-led class